kakeruzoku/scapi/docs/en.md

 # Welcome to Scapi!

+This document is for `2.x.x` and is deprecated.
+Please use `3.0.0` and later in the [new documentation](https://scapi.kakeru.f5.si/ja/latest/index.html).

 **日本語版は[こちら](http://scapi.kakeru.f5.si)**

 > Much of the documentation uses translations.
 If you find any errors in the translations, please report them to [GitHub](https://github.com/kakeruzoku/scapi )